waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym (6, 13): Blocked by Fisher at (6, 14).

 # Strategy: Lake of Rage Investigation
-- Objective: Investigate the "rampage" north of town and train KIMCHI.
-- Step 1: Heal at PC (15, 13).
-- Step 2: Exit Mahogany Town via the North gatehouse.
+- Path: Exit Mahogany Town via the North gatehouse -> Route 43 -> Lake of Rage.
-- Step 3: Traverse Route 43.
-Lead with KIMCHI (Lv20) to gain EXP.
+- Method: Lead with KIMCHI (Lv20) to gain EXP.
 Use Sleep Powder to mitigate damage.
-- Step 4: Reach Lake of Rage and locate the source of the "rampage".
+- Goal: Locate the source of the "rampage" (Red Gyarados).
-- Contingency: If blocked by NPCs or events, look for Lance.
-Use Itemfinder (if I had it, but I don't see it in inventory) or explore water with Surf.
+- Contingency: If blocked, search for Lance or explore water with Surf.